Economic Stabilisation Fund (ESF)

 • open (share) participation

-Refinancing of the KfW special programmes allocated by the Federal government for the economy and climate protection
+Refinancing of the KfW special programmes allocated by the Federal government

 Federal Ministry for Economic Affairs and Climate Action